JetBrains/Qodana/topics/python-draft.md

 ### Run %product% locally

-By default, you can run the %qp% and %qp-co% linters using [Qodana CLI](https://github.com/JetBrains/qodana-cli).
+By default, you can run %product% using [Qodana CLI](https://github.com/JetBrains/qodana-cli).
 If necessary, check the [installation page](https://github.com/JetBrains/qodana-cli/releases/latest) to install Qodana CLI.
 To run it in the default mode, you must have Docker or Podman installed and running locally.
 If you are using Linux, you should be able to run Docker under your current [non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

+<include from="lib_qd.topic" element-id="root-and-non-root-users-info-bubble"></include>

 Alternatively, you can use the Docker commands from the <ui-path>Docker image</ui-path> tab.

-<include from="lib_qd.topic" element-id="root-and-non-root-users-info-bubble"></include>

 <tabs>
     <tab id="qodana-cli-tab" title="Qodana CLI">